nci/gsky/install/README.md

 - cd ~
 - sudo ./build_all.sh

-Do the following if the ‘build_all.sh’ is not provided.
+Do the following if ‘build_all.sh’ is not provided.

 - cd ~
 - git clone https://github.com/nci/gsky.git